uksrc/emerlin2caom/README.md

 python run_script.py
 ```

-The expected output is an xml file which describes the metadata of the avg.ms, calibration measurement sets (found in
-weblog/calib), plots (found in weblog/plot), and fits images (found in weblog/images).
+The expected output is an xml file which describes the metadata of the avg.ms, plots (found in weblog/plot), and fits images (found in weblog/images).

 Objects that are included within the emerlin output but not the metadata currently are:
+- calibration measurement sets (found in weblog/calib),
 - input files default_params.json and inputs.ini
 - log files from casa and the emerlin pipeline
 - the eMERLIN_CASA_pipeline codebase